-Jivamukti Yoga is combination of physical, ethical and spiritual practice which combines traditional hatha style to intensive vinyasa-flow incorporating the five principles shastra, bhakti, ahimsa, nada, and dhyana.
+Jivamukti Yoga is the combination of physical, ethical and spiritual practice which combines traditional Hatha style with intensive vinyasa-flow incorporating the five principles Shastra, bhakti, ahimsa, nada, and dhyana.
 Jivamukti Yoga is a method developed by David Life and Sharon Gannon in 1984.
 It also has emphasized the idea of animal rights, veganism, environmentalism, and social activism.

 Jivamukti Yoga is a synthesized practice of different tenets of yoga philosophy.
 The word Jivamukti is combination two other words, Jiva and Mukti.
 The word Jiva means ‘an individual living soul’ and Mukti means ‘liberation’.
 The ‘liberation from the cycle of death and birth’ is generally understood as Jivamukti.
 In other words, Jivamukti literally means ‘liberation while living’.